RedBlight/HostelReception/README.md

 #PubKey#		-> reCAPTCHA public key
 ```
 * Put all the files to your server, everything works correctly with the PHP version 5.3.26.
+* Create a Linux cronjob for the "Cron/update-currency.php" script.

 ## TO DO List (I'm not working on it):
  * Add "People" page, where list of every people stayed in the hostel can be seen, and can be searched.